Derived equivalences for the derived discrete algebras are standard: Preliminaries

 \begin{proof} According to~\cite{ChenYe}*{Lemma~4.2} our assumption implies that the category $\proj A$ is $\bK$-standard in the sense of~\cite{ChenYe}*{Definition~4.1}.
 By~\cite{ChenYe}*{Theorem~6.1}, this implies that the category $\mod A$ is $\bD$-standard in the sense of~\cite{ChenYe}*{Definition 5.1}.
 Now our claim follows from \cite{ChenYe}*{Theorem 5.10}. \end{proof}

 Let $A$ be a finite dimensional $\Bbbk$-algebra.
 Following~\cite{Vossieck} we say that $A$ is \emph{derived discrete} if for every vector $\bh \in \bbN^\bbZ$ there are only finitely many isomorphism classes of indecomposable objects in $\bD^b (\mod A)$ with cohomology dimension vector $\bh$.
 Vossieck~\cite{Vossieck}*{Theorem 2.1} has proved that if an algebra $A$ is derived discrete then either $A$ is piecewise hereditary of Dynkin type or $A$ is a one-cycle gentle algebra not satisfying the clock condition.
 Since the piecewise hereditary algebras have finite global dimension, we may concentrate on one-cycle gentle algebras not satisfying the clock condition.
-The following description of representatives of the derived equivalence classes of the derived discrete algebras with infinite global dimension is a direct consequence of~\cite{BobinskiGeissSkowronski}*{Theorem~A} (and the remark following it).
+In order to describe representatives of the derived equivalence classes of the derived discrete algebras of infinite global dimension, we need to introduce the following notation: if $n \in \bbN_+$ and $m \in \bbN$, then by $\Lambda (n, m)$ we mean the path algebra of the quiver $Q (n, m)$ of the form